WHYAMERICASUCKS.COM

 Port WestwardAir PermitEmissionsTransportationNEXT Renewable Fuels

-EnvironmentRecords Research DeskStandards Review6 min read
+EnvironmentRecords Research DeskStandards Review8 min read

 DEQ says it received 6,993 written comments and 41 oral comments on the 2022 air permit.
-That volume matters because it shows how many people were already treating this as a major public-interest decision, not a routine refinery permit.

-In its response to comments, DEQ says trains and marine vessels are mobile sources, and that emissions from trains and marine vessels coming to or from the facility are treated as secondary emissions not considered in this stationary-source permitting action.
+In its response to comments, DEQ says trains and marine vessels are mobile sources and that emissions from trains and marine vessels coming to or from the facility are treated as "secondary emissions not considered in this stationary source permitting action."

-Upstream natural-gas production and transport were out too
+DEQ excluded upstream natural-gas production and transport

 DEQ also acknowledged that the air permit applications were not available on its website at the start of the public comment period and were posted after the agency was notified.
-That does not prove the permit was invalid.
-It does help explain why mistrust grew around a process people already felt was narrower than the total project.

-DEQ's Cleaner Air Oregon fact sheet says the modeled residential added cancer risk was 0.2 per million, well below Oregon's risk action level.
-The review report also shows the issued plant-site limits were structured as a synthetic minor permit for criteria pollutants, including a 99-ton carbon-monoxide limit and a 70-ton VOC limit.
+The review report says DEQ's issued plant-site limits were structured as a synthetic minor permit for criteria pollutants, including a 99-ton carbon-monoxide limit and a 70-ton VOC limit.

 More Stories